JoeD016/Interactive-Lab-Hub/Lab 6/README.md

 ### Answer:

-#### We can set up such script, using similar ideas shown in the read.py file that reach all messages from other user.
+#### We can set up such script, using similar ideas shown in the read.py file that read and print all messages from other user.
+We simply implement the diaplay of RDG colors and take the message from the server and convert them to rgb value and then draw and display the color when ever a new message from IDD/colors is sent.
+This part of code is in color_reader.py

 ### Part E